richelbilderbeek/teaching/README.md

    a guest blog post on [Simplify C++](https://arne-mertz.de/)
 * [How to add a custom tree prior to BEAST2](https://github.com/BEAST2-Dev/beast-docs/blob/master/CreateNewTreePrior/CreateNewTreePrior.md)
-* 'Raising Your Code to Professional Standards' was a free (that is, it can be read without paying) article for the -now termimated- 'SDJournal'.
+* 'Raising Your Code to Professional Standards' was a free (that is, it can be read without paying) article for the -now terminated- 'SDJournal'.
   It is still available at [https://github.com/richelbilderbeek/sdj_raising_your_code_to_professional_standards](https://github.com/richelbilderbeek/sdj_raising_your_code_to_professional_standards)
 * [R coding standard](https://github.com/richelbilderbeek/R-CodingStandard)